-Shareholder’s equity is decreasing steadily over the years due to buy back of shares as well as accumulated losses that flow to the Shareholder’s Equity.
+Shareholder’s equity is decreasing steadily over the years due to the buyback of shares as well as accumulated losses that flow to the Shareholder’s Equity.

-Additionally, we note that Colgate has been systematically increasing debt to support its capital structure strategy objectives to funds its business and growth initiatives, as well as to minimize its risk adjust weighted average cost of capital.
+Additionally, we note that Colgate has been systematically increasing debt to support its capital structure strategy objectives to funds its business and growth initiatives, as well as to minimize its risk-adjusted the weighted average cost of capital.

 Colgate 10K, 2015 (pg 41)